Chart Color Schemes

 Population

-As of Feb 2026, the population of Hobartville is estimated at around 2,741, reflecting an increase of 29 people since the 2021 Census.
-This increase represents a growth rate of 1.1%.
-The resident population was estimated at 2,697 by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, with an additional 3 validated new addresses since the Census date contributing to this figure.
-This results in a density ratio of 2,514 persons per square kilometer, placing Hobartville in the upper quartile relative to national locations assessed by AreaSearch.
-Over the past decade, from 2016 to 2026, Hobartville has demonstrated resilient growth patterns with a compound annual growth rate of 1.4%, outpacing the SA3 area.
-Population growth was primarily driven by interstate migration, contributing approximately 69.0% of overall population gains during recent periods.
+As of Feb 2026, the estimated population of the suburb of Hobartville is around 2,741, reflecting an increase of 29 people since the 2021 Census.
+The 2021 Census reported a population of 2,712 people in Hobartville.
+This change is inferred from AreaSearch's estimation of the resident population at 2,697 as of June 2024, along with validation of three new addresses since the Census date.
+This results in a population density ratio of 2,514 persons per square kilometer, placing Hobartville in the upper quartile relative to other locations assessed by AreaSearch.
+Interstate migration contributed approximately 69.0% of overall population gains during recent periods, with all drivers including overseas migration and natural growth being positive factors.

 Frequently Asked Questions - Population